duct-framework/module.web/README.md

 ## Installation

-To install, add the following to your project `:dependencies`:
+Add the following dependency to your deps.edn file:

+    duct/module.web {:mvn/version "0.7.3"}

+Or to your Leiningen project file:

     [duct/module.web "0.7.3"]